-Dzeko, his nation's record goalscorer, believes that captain Emir Spahic was fouled by Emmanuel Emenike in the run-up to Nigeria's goal and he also had a goal ruled out for offside just prior.
+Dzeko, his nation's record goalscorer, believes that captain Emir Spahic was fouled by Emmanuel Emenike in the build-up to Nigeria's goal and he also had a goal wrongly ruled out for offside which would have levelled the tie.

-"Today we should have won this game," he said.
+"Today we should have won this game," he told Goal.
 "The referee was shameful in this competition.
 We are going home, we are sad because of that but this referee should be going home too.
 He changed the result and he changed the game.
 That's why we lost."

 A 2-1 loss on the first matchday to Argentina at the Maracana left Bosnia with the need to avoid defeat against the Super Eagles in Cuiaba on Saturday.